nkondapa/RDX/README.md

 concepts we measure firing entropy for each concept and select the k concepts per model with the lowest firing entropy.
 Firing entropy is defined in the USAE paper and measures how evenly a concept activates across the different models.
 Low entropy indicates that a concept is more specific to certain models, and is thus more likely to be useful for distinguishing them.

+While we feel these choices are reasonable, it is possible that different concept selection strategies may improve baseline performance.
+Feel free to experiment with different strategies!